OCA/stock-logistics-reporting/stock_picking_report_custom_description/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module allows to print moves description in picking reports.
+This module transfers the sales order line description to the picking, and allows to print such text on the picking reports.

 **Table of contents**